-John McLeod is one of the UK’s busiest and most prolific composers and has been resident in Edinburgh since 1970.
-He studied composition at the Royal Academy of Music with Sir Lennox Berkeley winning several prizes for his work.
-Later he came under the influence of Witold Lutoslawski whom he knew and admired.
-In 1979 he won the coveted Guinness Prize for British composers and in 1989 was elected a Fellow of the Royal Academy of Music.
+John McLeod is one of Scotland’s foremost composers and amongst the UK’s busiest and most prolific.
+He studied composition at the Royal Academy of Music with Sir Lennox Berkeley, but later came under the influence of Polish composer Witold Lutoslawski who became his mentor.
+John has won many awards for his work including the Guinness Prize for British composers.

 He was elected a Fellow of the Royal Academy of Music in 1989 and was a recipient of the Ivors Academy Gold Badge in 2014.
 He has been shortlisted twice for an Ivors British Composer Award and in June 2016 was appointed CBE in the Queen’s Birthday Honours.
 In 2019 the University of Aberdeen conferred on him the Honorary Degree of Doctor of Music.